Decipher/textimage/README.txt

    - Optionally, select from the 'Link image to' dropdown whether the Textimage should be clickable, linking to either the node content or the image file.
      By default, the Textimage is not linked.
+   - Optionally, enter a value for the image 'alt' attribute in the 'Alternate text' textbox.
+This text will be used by screen readers, search engines, or when the image cannot be loaded.
+Tokens can be used.
+   - Optionally, enter a value for the image 'title' attribute in the 'Title' textbox.
+The title is used as a tool tip when the user hovers the mouse over the image.
+Tokens can be used.

 2. via URL: